EMACC99/mangadex/README.md

 # mangadex
 A python wrapper for the mangadex API V5.
-It uses the requests library and all the aditional arguments can ve viewed in the [Official Mangadex Documentation](https://api.mangadex.org/docs.html)
+It uses the requests library and all the aditional arguments can be viewed in the [Official Mangadex Documentation](https://api.mangadex.org/docs.html)

 # Instaling the API
 ## PyPI

 ```
-pip install mangadex
+pip install --Upgrade mangadex
 ```

 ## Installing via setuptools